liamblake/TestMatch/README.md

 ## Sources & Acknowledgements
 This project was inspired by Jamee999's test cricket simulator written in Python.
 I wanted to create a more robust and detailed simulator based upon real data.
-I also make use of code provided by the following developers:
-* Guillaume Dollé, Vincent Mazet (LSIIT, CNRS/Université de Strasbourg), for an implementation of sampling from a truncated normal distribution used to randomly determine the amount of time taken by game events.
-Responsible for `rtnorm.h` and `rtnorm.cpp`, available [here](link)
-*